gordielachance/wp-soundsystem/readme.txt

 * Removed setting 'Trash temporary tracklists'
 * Programmatically create bot user at installation + migrate old setting
 * Programmatically create import page at installation + migrate old setting
+* When updating track artist/album/title, remove old music term if unique
+* When deleting a post, remove the music terms attached to it if unique
 * database v211

 = 2.9.4 =